shawnxie999/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 ### 2.2.
 AMM and Clawback
 #### 2.2.1.
-Allow creation of AMM pool when tokens have enabled clawback
+Allowing AMM Pool Creation with Clawback-Enabled Tokens
 Currently, when clawback is enabled for the issuer account by setting `lsfAllowTrustLineClawback` flag, `AMMCreate` is prohibited against this issuer.
 After the AMMClawback amendment, `AMMCreate` is allowed for clawback-enabled issuer.
 But the issuer can not clawback from the AMM account using `Clawback` transaction. `AMMClawback` transaction is needed for the issuer to clawback from an AMM account.

 ##### Example: Illustrating the AMMClawback Amendment